PRIVACYNOTICE FOR CLIFTON DIOCESE

 5.1 We will only use your Personal Data within the Diocese for the purposes for which it was obtained, unless you have explicitly agreed that we may share your Personal Data with another organisation or unless we are otherwise permitted or required to under the Data Protection Rules or order of a Court or other competent regulatory body or as set out in this Notice.

 5.2 We may share your information with other members of the Church seeking relief and any ecclesiastical body enjoying canonical jurisdiction or powers of governance as detailed in the Code of Canon law or the Apostolic Constitution Pastor Bonus.

 5.3 We may share your information with government bodies for tax purposes or law enforcement agencies for the prevention and detection of crime.

 5.4 Sometimes the Diocese contracts with third parties whom we ask to Process Personal Data on our behalf (e.g. IT consultants, distributors of parish newsletters and directories).
-We require these third parties to comply strictly with our instructions and with the GDPR.
+We require these third parties to comply strictly with our instructions and with the UK-GDPR.

 5.5 We also may be required to share your Personal Data so that the Diocese can benefit from Gift Aid nominations you have made e.g. with HMRC.

 5.6 We have in place administrative, technical and physical measures designed to guard against and minimise the risk of loss, misuse or unauthorised processing or disclosure of the Personal Data that we hold.

 5.7 In the course of Processing your Personal Data, or disclosing it to the recipients referred to above, we may transfer it to countries which are outside the European Economic Area (EEA), some of which may not have laws which provide the same level of protection to your Personal Data as laws inside the EEA.
 In such cases we will take steps to ensure that the transfers comply with the UK-GDPR and that your Personal Data is appropriately protected.
 We do so by taking the following measures: